-Just like you need your bank details including the account number and account name when receiving money from someone in the “fiat” world, the equivalent of that when it comes to cryptocurrencies is your wallet address.
+Just like you need details including the account number and account name of your bank account when receiving fiat currencies like the USD, GBP, EUR etc, the equivalent of that when it comes to cryptocurrencies is your wallet address.

-A wallet address is a randomly generated set of numbers and letters which is required to receive cryptocurrencies on a wallet.
+A wallet address is a randomly generated set of numbers and letters required to receive cryptocurrencies in a wallet.
 A typical wallet address consists of 26 to 35 alphanumeric characters and no two wallet addresses can be the same although they might look familiar in some cases.

 Each wallet has a wallet address for each cryptocurrency that can be received on it so if you want to receive crypto into your wallet on Trust Wallet, you need the wallet address of that specific coin/token.